retainful/site/content/docs/woocommerce/connecting-the-store-with-retainful-account.md

 4. A success message would appear indicating that you have been connected to Retainful account.

-Now that we have connected the store to Retainful, you would be able to  access the benefits mentioned above.

 #### Video tutorial

 Here is a video on how to connect your Woocommerce store with your Retainful account.